Goodwillie Calculus via Adjunction and LS Cocategory: LS cocategory and related corollaries

 \section{LS cocategory and related corollaries}

-The purpose of this section is to provide further discussion of the relationship between LScocategory and the constructions of Goodwillie calculus, including proofs and more details around the corollaries of Theorem \ref{thm:main} and also of Proposition \ref{prop:radconv}.
+The purpose of this section is expand on the relationship between LScocategory and the constructions of Goodwillie calculus, including proofs and more details around the corollaries of Theorem \ref{thm:main} and also of Proposition \ref{prop:radconv}.